Join a one-hour guided tasting featuring six historical beer re-creations at North America’s only brewery dedicated to reproducing historical beers.

 From the quiet abbeys of medieval Europe to the globally celebrated breweries of Belgium and the Netherlands today, Trappist beer represents one of the longest continuous brewing traditions in human history.

-Join us on Thursday, March 19th at 6:30 for an engaging and story-driven talk exploring how this remarkable tradition developed.
-We’ll trace the origins of monastic brewing, the rise of the Cistercian and Trappist orders, and how their disciplined way of life shaped the beers we know today.
+Join us on Tuesday, July 21 at 6:00 for an engaging and story-driven talk exploring how this remarkable tradition developed.
+We’ll trace the origins of monastic brewing, the rise of the Trappist orders, and how their disciplined way of life shaped the beers we know today.

 Along the way we’ll explore: